Online Bachelor’s Degrees in Family and Human Development

 University of Alabama

 The University of Alabama is one of the few universities in the United States with PhD faculty in child life.
 Made up of 120 credits, the program includes courses such as infant/toddlerhood; adolescence; parent and family development; program evaluation; medical terminology; introduction to child life; play in child development; cultural influences on children, youth, and families; hospitalized children and youth; and loss and bereavement.
-Towards the end of coursework, graduates will be ready to apply and compete for child life internships.
+Toward the end of coursework, graduates will be ready to apply and compete for child life internships.

 • Location: Tuscaloosa, AL